What Is Color Grading? A Beginner’s Guide to Cinematic Video

 Though some film colorists may argue that these shortcuts take away from the art of color grading, the convenience and efficiency they provide are undeniable.

-The variety of LUTs and presets available plus the ease of application, make them a great option for any video editor or photographer looking to enhance their work.
+The variety of LUTs and presets available plus the ease of application, make them a great option for any video editor or photographer looking to work faster, not harder.

 Color Grading Software